-The parks consist of non-contiguous protected areas neighbouring Crown land, peri-urban settlements, heritage agreements, privately managed conservation land, and agricultural land.
+The parks consist of non-contiguous protected areas neighbouring Crown land, peri-urban settlements, heritage agreements, privately managed conservation land, tourist accommodation, and agricultural land.
 To maximise conservation benefit, it will be important to continue to work closely with neighbouring properties as part of landscape scale strategies to manage these threats.
-Maintaining strong relationships and sharing information with volunteers and other interest groups will also be a vital component in managing eastern KI parks effectively.
+Maintaining and seeking to create and improve relationships and share information with volunteers and other interest groups will be a vital component in managing eastern KI parks effectively.